fmidev/ml-oceanids/README-OCEANIDS.md

 ||TX_PT24H_MAX||||
 ||TN_PT24H_MIN||||

+Table 1 Predictands used in this project.

 ## Predictors ERA5, ERA5D and seasonal forecast

-All available predictors listed in tables below, with those used in training bolded.
+All available predictors listed in Tables 2 (training the model) and 3 (predicting target parametes), with those used in training bolded.

 ### ERA5, ERA5D, and derived predictors